maxfierke/turingpi2-frankenkernel-alarm/README.md

 # Introduction

-This document will walk you through installing [Arch Linux ARM](https://archlinuxarm.org/) on a few of the supported SoCs for the Turing Pi 2 cluster board.
+This document will walk you through installing [Manjaro ARM](https://archlinuxarm.org/) on a few of the supported SoCs for the Turing Pi 2 cluster board.

 We will create a root file system for supporting ~~three~~ two different SoCs:
   * ~~**soquartz** (rk3566)~~
-    * Just use Manjaro, it's easier: https://github.com/manjaro-arm/soquartz-cm4-images/releases
+    * Use the existing images: https://github.com/manjaro-arm/soquartz-cm4-images/releases
   * **NVIDIA Jetson TX2 NX** (tegra186)
   * **NVIDIA Jetson Nano** (tegra210)